bcantoni/vagrant-cassandra/README.md

 ## Using Vagrant

-The [Vagrant documentation](https://docs.vagrantup.com/v2/) is very good and I recommend at least going through the Getting Started section.
+The [Vagrant documentation](https://docs.vagrantup.com/v2/) is very good and I recommend going through the Getting Started section.

 These are the most common commands you'll need with this project: